 - Most fixed wireless connections do require line-of-sight within a service range, but new technologies being deployed by Phoenix Internet today are lessening that requirement and expanding their service range.

 Whether you’re upgrading your Internet service now or you’re thinking about the future, you should keep fixed wireless Internet access in mind.
-Fixed wireless is going to become a standard for Internet service throughout residential and commercial applications.
+Fixed wireless is going to become a standard for wireless high-speed Internet service throughout residential and commercial applications.
 For more information, contact the expert Internet specialists at Phoenix Internet, or check the coverage map.